nikunjparikh/retirement-simulator/replit.md

 ### Core Libraries
 1. **Streamlit**: Web application framework for data apps
    - Purpose: UI rendering, input widgets, layout management
-   - Version: Not specified (recommend pinning in requirements.txt)
+   - Used in: app.py for all UI components

 2. **NumPy**: Numerical computing library
    - Purpose: Random number generation, array operations, statistical calculations
-   - Use case: Monte Carlo simulation engine, percentile calculations
+   - Used in: monte_carlo.py for simulation engine and percentile calculations

-3. **Pandas**: Data manipulation library
+   - Note: No longer imported in app.py after visualization removal

-   - Purpose: Data structuring, time series handling
+3. **Pandas**: Data manipulation library (deprecated)
-   - Use case: Organizing simulation results, data transformation
+   - Previous use: Organizing simulation results, data transformation

-4. **Plotly**: Interactive visualization library
+   - Status: No longer used after chart removal, can be removed from dependencies

-   - Purpose: Creating dynamic, web-based charts
+4. **Plotly**: Interactive visualization library (deprecated)
-   - Modules used: `plotly.graph_objects`, `plotly.subplots`, `plotly.express`
+   - Previous use: Creating corpus trajectory and distribution charts
-   - Use case: Corpus trajectory charts, distribution visualizations
+   - Status: No longer used after user testing feedback, can be removed from dependencies

 ### Data Storage
 - **Current Implementation**: No persistent storage